darenc9/FitFuture/README.md

 To navigate throughout the app, utilize the navbar at the top of the screen

 ### Home Page
-This is where you can view your favourted workouts and routines in addititon to signing out of your account.
-Clicking on a favourted item will take you to a page which will provide more details on them.
+This is where you can view your favourited workouts and routines in addition to signing out of your account.
+Clicking on a favourited item will take you to a page which will provide more details on them.
-In the case of a routine, it will display each of the workouts in the routine and in the case of a workoutm it will display all exercises in the workout
+In the case of a routine, it will display each of the workouts in the routine and in the case of a workout it will display all exercises in the workout

 ### Profile Page
-Navigating here will allow you to view your profile information, edit your profile in addittion to viewing your previously completed exercises.
+Navigating here will allow you to view your profile information, edit your profile in addition to viewing your previously completed exercises.
 Upon navigation to this page you will be able to sort your history by a date range and by newest or oldest.
 In addition, clicking on a history entry will display all of the set and rep information for that completed exercise